-Whether you love fall or dread it, come along with us on this fall bucket list journey.
+Whether you love fall or dread it, come along with us on this Christian Mom Fall bucket list journey.
 Try to find the warm and cozy everywhere you go and you will find yourself enjoying fall to the fullest this year.

 This, my friends, is a bucket list challenge for moms.
 I wanted to call it a challenge so that we will push ourselves to create intentional space to care for ourselves this fall.
 We can challenge ourselves to finish this entire list, or pick one or two things to do.